bids-standard/bids-specification/src/02-common-principles.md

 Storing actual source files with the data is preferred over links to external source repositories to maximize long term preservation, which would suffer if an external repository would not be available anymore.
-This specification currently does not go into details of recommending a particular naming scheme for including different types of source data (raw event logs, parameter files, etc. before conversion to BIDS).
+This specification currently does not go into the details of recommending a particular naming scheme for including different types of source data (raw event logs, parameter files, etc. before conversion to BIDS).
 However, in the case that these data are to be included: